mebedoyag/google-search/README.md

-For this project, we will deconstruct a google-search web page and rebuild it.
+For this project, I will deconstruct a google-search web page and rebuild it.